 This particular stretch of shoreline didn’t appear much different than others along the South Carolina reservoir’s main tributary.
 Its bottom was sandy.
 The depth was shallow.
 Tree branches stretched over the water’s surface, casting some shade but still high enough to allow a lure to be skipped underneath.
 That last characteristic was important because there were plenty of bass holding under them.

 Why those bass chose this spot wasn’t evident at first.
 It was the middle of June, and it could have been a stopover as they swam to the main river from spawning spots in a nearby backwater.
-But it wasn’t until my lure bumped one of the branches during an errant cast that the attraction become apparent.
+But it wasn’t until my lure bumped one of the branches during an errant cast that the attraction became apparent.
 The collision caused winged insects to fall from the branch to the water’s surface.
-There they were devoured by fish, which left only a small swirl where each bug had been.
+There they were devoured by fish, which left only a tiny swirl where each bug had been.

-The insects were mayflies, whose regional names include fishflies, sandflies and drakes.
-Long honored as important hatches by trout anglers, the arrival of the winged versions of mayflies brings great bass fishing, too.
+The insects were mayflies, whose regional names include fishflies, sandflies, and drakes.
+Long honored as important hatches by trout anglers, the arrival of the winged versions of mayflies brings excellent bass fishing, too.
 “They’re the first link of the food chain,” said FLW Tour angler Shane Lineberger, who always keeps an eye open for hatches while on the water.
-While bass will eat mayflies, they are a favorite food of bluegill, bream, white perch, and other small fish.
+While bass eat mayflies, they are a favorite food of bluegill, bream, white perch, and other small fish.
 “And big fish eat little fish,” he said.

 Meet the mayfly

-Despite their name, very few mayflies hatch during the month of May.
-Instead, the first hatches are in very late spring — early June — and continue through fall.
+Despite their name, very few mayflies hatch during May.
+Instead, the first hatches are in late spring — early June — and continue through fall.
 That’s because they are triggered by water temperature, happening once it’s warm enough.
 Once they hatch, female mayflies mate and deposit thousands of eggs on the water’s surface.
 They sink to the bottom, where they hatch in about 90 days.

 When and where you’ll find them